Universalization and the Origins of Fiscal Capacity: Dynamics and asymmetric information

 Morality plays a dual role.
 First, it activates reform.
-When $\kappa < \kappa_{\min}^{H}$, even high-productivity elites find provision too costly, so both types choose rents and fiscal capacity remains low.
-Once $\kappa$ exceeds $\kappa_{\min}^{H}$ but remains below $\kappa_{\max}^{L}$, the high type’s decision to provide becomes credible, the low type refrains from mimicking, and the improvement in fundamentals is revealed through behavior.
-This separating equilibrium is the most economically relevant case: moral preferences make elites’ actions informative, allowing citizens to infer when reforms are genuinely warranted.
-At intermediate morality, societies succeed in inducing the elite to truthfully reveal private information about productivity through its policy choice.
-Moral behavior thus acts as a signal amplifier, aligning incentives and beliefs without requiring external enforcement or repetition.
+When $\kappa < \kappa_{\min}^{H}$, even high-value elites find provision too costly, so both types choose rents and fiscal capacity remains low.
+Once $\kappa$ exceeds $\kappa_{\min}^{H}$ but remains below $\kappa_{\max}^{L}$, the high-value elite's decision to provide can be credible.
+In the D1-refined separating equilibrium, the low-value elite refrains from mimicking and the improvement in fundamentals is revealed through behavior.
+Economically, the key mechanism is that moral preferences can make elites’ actions informative about fundamentals, so that citizens update beliefs and compliance immediately when reforms are genuinely warranted.
+This separating logic is particularly relevant for episodes in which credible public-good provision is interpreted as evidence of improved fiscal fundamentals and triggers a rapid compliance response.

 Second, morality amplifies the fiscal response.
 Within the separating region $[\kappa_{\min}^{H},\,\kappa_{\max}^{L})$, the same-period increase in the tax base, captured by $J(\kappa;\sigma)$, rises monotonically with $\kappa$ and exceeds one for any $\kappa>0$.
-This reflects the endogenous compliance channel unique to \textit{Homo Moralis} preferences: citizens internalize the social value of provision, so credible reforms trigger an immediate and stronger fiscal expansion than under reciprocity-based mechanisms.
+This reflects the endogenous compliance channel unique to {Homo Moralis} preferences: citizens internalize the universalized return to provision, which rises with $\alpha$, so credible reforms trigger an immediate and stronger fiscal expansion than under reciprocity-based mechanisms.

 From equations~\eqref{eq:kappa-min-max}, stronger institutions reduce the level of morality required for credible reform.
 For parameter values such that $\alpha^{H}>\tfrac{1}{2}$ and $\alpha^{H}+\alpha^{L}>1$, both morality thresholds $\kappa_{\min}^{H}$ and $\kappa_{\max}^{L}$ decrease as institutional quality improves.
 This implies that when institutions are more cohesive, elites can sustain credible provision with weaker moral support, and citizens can interpret policy actions as more reliable signals of high public-good value.